Weißenburg-Gunzenhausen: Geography

 The district is located on the Hahnenkamm and on the Franconian Alb in the North of the Altmühltal.
 In the north there are several lakes of the Franconian Lake District.
 The highest point of the district is the Dürrenberg.
 The Altmühl flows through the district.
 From here comes the Solnhofen limestone.
-Among its nature reserves are the Brombachmoor.
+Among its nature reserves is the Brombachmoor.

 History

 The district was formed in 1972 by a merger of the districts of Gunzenhausen, Weißenburg, and the previously independent urban district of Weißenburg.

 Coat of arms

 The coat of arms of the district is divided into three fields: left, right and bottom.
 The bottom of the coat of arms (silver kettle hats on blue) derives from the Counts of Pappenheim, and was taken from the coat of arms of the former district Weißenburg.
 The half eagle (black on yellow) in the right stands for the city of Weißenburg, and the red-yellow horizontal bars in the left are taken from the coat of arms of the former district Gunzenhausen.